red-axe/am-editor/docs/docs/getting-started.md

 #### Develop your own toolbar

-`@aomao/toolbar` is more to provide a toolbar UI display, the essence is to call `engine.command.execute` to execute plug-in commands
+`@aomao/toolbar` is more to provide a toolbar UI display, the essence is to call `engine.command.execute` to execute plugin commands

 ```tsx
 /**